 - 1 daily pass for the cable car at Leysin (ski slopes, panoramic restaurant)

 It can be done online and should include:

 - An abstract of your thesis and an abstract of the paper/chapter you plan to present at the winter school. (submitted as one document)

-When your application is complete, please mark the “complete” checkbox, under the “Course registration” section.
-It will then be reviewed and we will confirm the successful pre-registration as soon as possible.
+When your application is complete, you will be asked to mark the “complete” checkbox, under the “Course registration” section.

 The winter school takes place in the Villa La Joux, in Leysin, in the Swiss Alps.
 The Chalet is situated within walking distance from the last train stop called “Gare du Grand Hotel”, of the Aigle-Leysin train.

 The fees for the winter school includes the four full board nights.
 Bed linen are included but you are asked to take towels as well as indoor shoes with you.